 What do you do when your cat's third eyelid is showing?

-If your cat’s third eyelid is showing, you should take them to a veterinarian for a check over.
+If your cat’s third eyelid shows, you should take them to a veterinarian for a check-over.
 Primary eye conditions, particularly trauma, can progress quickly and can cause serious consequences if left untreated.
-If your cat doesn’t have a primary eye condition, they will also need treatment for the condition that is making him feel unwell.
+If your cat doesn’t have a primary eye condition, they will also need treatment for the condition that makes him feel unwell.

 Why does my cat have a third eyelid visible in one eye only?

-If your cat only has one of their third eyelids showing, it is usually an indication that the problem is with that specific eye, rather than general ill-health.
+If your cat only has one of their third eyelids showing, it usually indicates that the problem is with that specific eye, rather than general ill-health.

-Trauma to the eye, such as an object in the eye, a scratch, a corneal ulcer or a foreign body in the eye can cause this.
-Or it could be an infection that has not yet infected the other eye.
+Trauma to the eye, such as an object, a scratch, a corneal ulcer, or a foreign body in the eye, can cause this.
+It could also be an infection that has not yet infected the other eye.

-Eye injury is serious, therefore it is important that you take your cat to the veterinarian for investigation.
+Eye injury is serious, so it is important that you take your cat to the veterinarian for investigation.
 Eye conditions are painful and can be serious.
-They can rapidly lead to vision problems or even blindness if left untreated.
+If left untreated, they can rapidly lead to vision problems or even blindness.

 Why are my cat's third eyelids visible in both eyes?

-If your cat’s eyes both show their third eyelids, this is an indication that there is either a problem with both eyes or your cat is generally feeling unwell.
-Eye infections, such as conjunctivitis (also called pink eye), tend to affect both eyes at the same time.
+If your cat’s eyes both show their third eyelids, this indicates that either there is a problem with both eyes or your cat is generally feeling unwell.
+Eye infections, such as conjunctivitis (also called pink eye), tend to affect both eyes simultaneously.
 Internal eye problems, such as glaucoma, can also cause the third eyelids to protrude.

 Having said that, it may not be a problem with the eyes.
 Any ill-health that causes a fever and general malaise can result in the third eyelids protruding.
 This is particularly common for cat flu infections.